 - At the end of the appointment time, have students return to the whole-class discussion or to their respective small groups and continue until it is time for the next appointment.

 How Do I Use This Clock Talk Teaching Strategy?

 - Clock talk discussions are a great way to break up and add variety to regular whole-class or small-group discussions.

 - Clock talk discussions work very well to extend debate.
-Have a whole-class discussion on a topic where all the sides are laid out and initial opinions are expressed and then move into several different consecutive appointments.
-Students have a chance to really think about the topic and the different sides and then discuss them on-on-one with several partners.
+Have a whole-class discussion on a topic where all the sides are laid out, and initial opinions are expressed, and then move into several different consecutive appointments.
+Students have a chance to really think about the topic and the different sides and then discuss them one-on-one with several partners.

 - Clock talk discussions can be used to review new learnings.
 Instead of a large or small-group discussion, have students work on their own or in very small groups to solve a difficult problem or practice some new skills.
 This could be solving a challenging math problem, using a new sentence diagramming structure, developing a hypothesis in Science class, or even researching some topic in history.

 - If you are using this strategy online, have the students agree to meet using a school-approved video/voice program, i.e. Zoom, Google Meet, MS Teams.
 If your video platform allows teachers to create breakout rooms, then you can set up clock appointments to meet in these breakout rooms.

 Why Do I Love This Clock Talk Teaching Strategy?

 - These discussions help to get everyone participating in classes by scheduling several times throughout the period where all students participate in their partner discussions.